Are You Eligible for Workers’ Compensation Benefits?

 Contact Lawyers for Justice

-If you have been injured at work, are seeking a workers’ compensation claim, or your employer has said you’re not eligible for benefits, contact Lawyers for Justice.
+If you have been injured at work, are seeking a workers’ compensation claim, or your employer has said you’re not eligible for benefits, contact Lawyers for Justice, PC.
 Our Los Angeles workers’ compensation attorney in Glendale will evaluate your claim to help build your case and obtain compensation for your injuries.
 We serve clients in the Los Angeles area and throughout California.
 Call 818-587-8423 for a free case evaluation.